sableeyed/NolvusDashboard/README.md

 # Welcome

 This product is for Linux only.
 If you are looking for the Windows version it is [here.](https://github.com/vektor9999/NolvusDashboard)
 Upates are being made daily.
 Please check back periodically.
+Please check the [wiki](https://github.com/sableeyed/NolvusDashboard/wiki) for more detailed information.

 # Contributing
 If you have found a bug or have a suggestion, open an issue or join the [discord](https://discord.gg/RmTsQcU8WV)

 # Known Issues
-- v6 support added, but not tested
 - This requires Nexus Premium.
 I do not plan to implement what's needed for free accounts at this time
-- ENB will fail to install the first time.
-Close the Dashboard and run through again.
-- DynDOLOD output will appear to be stuck at 47% hashing.
-Just let it finish.

 # TODO
 - ChangeLogFrame
-- Dashboard.CheckForUpdates

 # Wine
 A wine prefix will be created for you in `~/.local/share/NolvusDashboard/prefix`